 The installation, compromising of 5,000 leaves, each carved with the word “Hope” and shaped by hand, allow for individuals and families, as well as communities, to take time to consider the past periods of lockdown and isolation and provide a focal point for their thoughts, prayers and personal reﬂections.

 Open daily 12 noon – 3pm (11am – 3pm from 17 May), this simple but moving artwork allows for a quiet moment of reflection for all.

-Individual leaves are available to purchase from the Cathedral shop priced £25, either in-person or online by clicking here.
+Individual leaves are available to purchase (online sales only) from the Cathedral shop priced £25, by clicking here.
 All come with a Certificate of Authenticity signed by the artist, Peter Walker.